kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/DRM.md

 	* *Widevine Modular* does not work on Android Emulator **with API level below 23**
 		* On emulators with API level 23, it is considered a level-3 (L3) device

 ## DRM Server

-The Player SDK must communicate with a license server in order to get the license, for both online and offline playback.
+The Player-SDK must communicate with a license server in order to get the license, for both online and offline playback.
 The API between the SDK and the server is a simple http POST, where all required identify/authorization parameters are provided in the query string.